 What kind of pay raise can U.S. workers expect in 2023?

-As Americans try to cope with the highest inflation in 40 years, employers around the U.S. plan to offer their workers next year an annual raise of 3% to 4%, a new survey shows.
+As Americans try to cope with the highest inflation in 40 years, employers around the U.S. plan to offer their workers next year an annual raise of 4%, a new survey shows.

 That's roughly in line with the median pay bump employees got in 2022, according to Salary.com, a provider of compensation software and analytics.
 Last year was the first year in roughly a decade that employers significantly upped their employee compensation budgets.